-Term Puzzle name Content Autumn 1: Being Me in My World Includes understanding my place in the class, school and global community as well as devising Learning Charters Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and diversity work Spring 1: Dreams and Goals Includes goal-setting, aspirations, working together to design and organise fund-raising events Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills Summer 2: Changing Me - Nursery to Year 2 Includes Sex and Relationship Education in the context of looking at change.
-Transition - Years 3 and 4 Includes reflection upon their experiences in their current year group, as well as what they have to look forward to next academic year.
+Term Puzzle name Content Autumn 1: Being Me in My World Includes understanding my place in the class, school and global community as well as devising Learning Charters Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and diversity work Spring 1: Dreams and Goals Includes goal-setting, aspirations, working together to design and organise fund-raising events Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills Summer 2: Changing Me - Nursery to Year 2 Includes Sex and Relationship Education in the context of looking at change Transition - Years 3, 4 and 5 Includes reflection upon their experiences in their current year group, as well as what they have to look forward to next academic year.
 This includes any 'rites of passage', such as Year 6 girls becoming prefects.
-Sex Education During the academic year 2023-2024, both Year 5 and Year 6 will separately have a special series of lessons linked to the science curriculum devoted to puberty and the changes it brings.
-These lessons are spread over 3, half day sessions which take place in the spring or summer terms.
-During the academic year 2024-2025 and beyond this, girls in Year 5 will have these lessons during the summer term.
-By the end of the lessons, pupils should be able to: name the main sexual and reproductive parts of the male and female human body using correct terminology, and describe their functions; describe the main physical and emotional changes in puberty for boys and girls and the differences between them; explain that there are different rates of change for puberty for different people and give some reasons for this; show awareness of the concept of body image and the impact the media may have on this, especially during puberty and early adulthood; identify basic facts about menstruation and practical aspects of how to cope with this; identify basic facts about sexual intercourse, pregnancy and the birth of a baby; deal positively with concerns or questions they have about puberty and know where to go for further help and information if they need it. gain greater understanding and self awareness regarding giving and seeking permission, personal boundaries and appropriate and inappropriate touch.
+Sex Education - Year 6 In Year 6, a special series of lessons linked to the science curriculum is devoted to puberty and the changes it brings.
+These lessons are spread over 3, half day sessions which take place in the first half of the summer term.
+By the end of Year 6, pupils should be able to: name the main sexual and reproductive parts of the male and female human body using correct terminology, and describe their functions; describe the main physical and emotional changes in puberty for boys and girls and the differences between them; explain that there are different rates of change for puberty for different people and give some reasons for this. for this; show awareness of the concept of body image and the impact the media may have on this, especially during puberty and early adulthood; identify basic facts about menstruation and practical aspects of how to cope with this; identify basic facts about sexual intercourse, pregnancy and the birth of a baby; deal positively with concerns or questions they have about puberty and know where to go for further help and information if they need it.

-First Aid
+6. First Aid